 Difficulties in reporting make the interpretation of the evidence base challenging.
-Pain is defined by the International Association for the Study of Pain as "an unpleasant sensory or emotional experience associated with actual or potential tissue damage, or described in terms of such damage".
+Pain is defined by the International Association for the Study of Pain as "an unpleasant sensory or emotional experience associated with actual or potential tissue damage, or described in terms of such damage."
 Chronic pain is a complex phenomenon with consequent challenges for its assessment and management both in clinical trials and routine clinical practice.
 This is further complicated by the fact that even in the same condition there may be quite different pain mechanisms among patients.
 While changes in the peripheral pain processing might predominate in one patient, central changes may be much more important in the next patient.
 While a particular treatment may work very effectively in one patient, it may not work at all in another patient with the same condition.
 In clinical trials, unless there is careful assessment of the chronic pain syndrome in each patient, potentially useful treatments may be discarded as being ineffective when the average response is considered.
-Even good quality, adequately powered double blind randomised controlled trials may not provide the best approach for developing a strong evidence base for pain management.
+Even good-quality, adequately-powered double-blinded randomised controlled trials may not provide the best approach for developing a strong evidence base for pain management.
+The strong change is a strong evidence base for pain management.